mvysny/mvysny.github.io/_posts/2019-1-25-why-is-my-app-slow.md

 * network

 These are very easy to look at, and they will give you a pretty decent initial impression what's wrong with your app.
-On a Linux box, you can simply run `htop` to see CPU and Memory and Swap, `sudo iotop` to see disk ops, `sudo nethogs` to see the network usage.
+On a Linux box, you can simply run `htop` to see CPU and Memory and Swap, `sudo iotop` to see the disk usage, `sudo nethogs` to see the network usage.

 ## Constant 100% CPU usage